-We have lecture 1 on "casting a vision for training local church leaders" which can also be used with potential students.
+We have a lecture on "Objectives for an Initial Meeting with Church Leaders" this summer which can also be used with \\\\\\ students.
 That is dealing with people that you are trying to recruit.
 You consciously begin with them at a very low level, just explaining everything.
 That is a separate category altogether.

 Now out of this category eventually a new group of people will come, and these are the people that expect to study the Bible with you.
 They do not know how.
 They do not know exactly why.
 They have many, many questions.
+And it probably is not a good idea to say to them, "Here is the book.
+Go home and study."
 So you want to explain things the first two times before you give them study books.

 Then lecture #3 is on how to have the first "Meeting with Established Groups."
-So, that is the first meeting in the new academic year, with people who have already been involved the previous year.
+So, that is the first meeting in September, the new academic year, with people who have already been involved in the courses the previous year.
 Again that is a separate category of people.